testingautomated-usi/DeepHyperion/documentation/details.md

 ### Scenario 1: Performing MNIST experiments with digits different from 5s ###

-This scenario shows the applicability of the _DeepHyperion-MNIST_ on digit classes of MNIST different from the ones considered in the experimental evaluation.
+This scenario shows the applicability of the _DeepHyperion-MNIST_ on digit classes of MNIST different from the ones considered in the experimental evaluation, i.e. digit class "5".
 As an example, you can configure _DeepHyperion-MNIST_ to generate inputs for digit class "6".
-To do this, you should modify the configuration in _DeepHyperion-MNIST/properties.py_ file as follows:
+To do this, you should edit the parameter EXPECTED_LABEL in _DeepHyperion-MNIST/properties.py_ file as follows:
 ```
     EXPECTED_LABEL = int(os.getenv('DH_EXPECTED_LABEL', '6'))